SingAREN/XeAP2-Tutorials/Session-2/01: NRO Lab.md

      }
      ```

 2. Add Institutional RADIUS Servers (IRS) using Client, Server and Realm blocks.
-An IRS can act as an IdP, SP, or IdP & SP.
+An IRS can act as an IdP, SP, or IdP & SP:

 	- **Client Blocks**